Alec Martinez: Vegas Golden Knights

-On February 19, 2020, Martinez was traded to the Vegas Golden Knights in exchange for a second-round pick in the 2020 and St. Louis' second-round pick in the 2021 NHL Entry Draft.
+On February 19, 2020, Martinez was traded to the Vegas Golden Knights in exchange for a second-round pick in the 2020 and St. Louis' second-round pick in the 2021 NHL entry draft.
 Martinez had a successful debut with the Golden Knights, scoring a goal and an assist in a 5–3 win over the Tampa Bay Lightning.

 On July 28, 2021, Martinez signed a three-year, $15.75 million contract with the Golden Knights.

 On November 11, 2021, Martinez was cut in the face by Brandon Duhaime's skate in a match against the Minnesota Wild.
 He would be placed on long term injured reserve as a result.
 He was activated off the IR on March 26, 2022.

-During the 2023 Stanley Cup Finals against the Florida Panthers, Martinez scored two goals, after going scoreless most of the playoffs, to secure his third Stanley Cup championship.
+During the 2023 Stanley Cup Final against the Florida Panthers, Martinez scored two goals, after going scoreless most of the playoffs, to secure his third Stanley Cup championship.
 After hoisting the Cup himself, he handed it to former Kings teammate Jonathan Quick, who had joined the Golden Knights earlier in the year.
 Reflecting on his third victory, Martinez said "this one is a little different being on the other side of the age spectrum."